 - In this way, we can easily change the header in Excel.

-Read More: How to Edit Header in Excel (6 Easy Methods)
+Read More: How to Insert Logo in Excel Header

 How to Close a Header in Excel